matthewnull/NPT/README.md

 ### Installing
 1. On the right side under **Releases** click *Native Piff Tools*.

-2. Next, click *Native.Piff.Tools.exe*.
+2. Next, click *Native.Piff.Tools.Installer.msi*.
 This will download the **Native Piff Tools Installer*.

 3. Once the installer has downloaded, open it and install **NPT**.
 You should now see **Native Piff Tools* on your Desktop.
 We also took the liberty to add it to the *Add and Remove Programs* & *Start Menu*.